 TS2 always has a correction applied so that it is referenced to the TS2' plane.
-TS1 may or may not have the TS2' correction applied, depending on the value of the signal ctl\tx\ptp\latency\adjust[7:0].
+TS1 might or might not have the TS2' correction applied, depending on the value of the signal ctl_tx_ptp_latency_adjust[7:0].
 The default value of this signal is 90 (decimal).